 Port cities in New England are often tough destinations to find vegan options.
-Considering their main source of tourist revenue derives from the sales of lobster rolls, New England clam chowder, and fried seafood, not many cruisers and business travelers are coming for the vegan eats.
-But while the tourist seasons may fill up the seafood restaurants, locals are still demanding plant-based fare, making it surprisingly simple to find vegan options once you look beyond the Old Port.
+Considering their main source of tourist revenue is lobster rolls, New England clam chowder, and fried seafood, not many cruisers and business travelers are coming for the vegan eats.
+But while the tourist seasons may fill up the seafood restaurants, locals are still demanding plant-based fare, making it surprisingly simple to create a vegan guide to Portland, Maine with all of the vegan restaurants in Downtown and the Old Port.

-Nestled in between the red brick and art deco buildings, you will find vegan bagel sandwiches, Thai and Chinese cuisine, housemade plant milks in coffee shops, and more in this charming New England city.
+Nestled in between the red brick and art deco buildings, you will find vegan bagel sandwiches, Thai and Chinese cuisine, housemade plant milks in coffee shops, a vegan ice cream shop, and more in this charming New England city.

-Green Elephant is the vegan-friendly restaurant of choice in the area, garnering mentions in VegNews among other publications.
-The menu is 100% vegetarian, featuring cuisine that is Pan-Asian, specifically Thai.
-Try menu items such as Panang Curry Vegetable and Tempeh, Organic Green Tea Noodles, and Chive Dumplings.
+Green Elephant is the vegan-friendly restaurant of choice in the area, garnering mentions in VegNews and Travel + Leisure, among other publications.
+The menu is almost completely vegan, except for the noodles and rice dishes which are clearly labeled “make it vegan without egg.”
+Green Elephant’s cuisine is Pan-Asian, specifically Thai.
+Try menu items such as the Panang Curry Vegetable and Tempeh, and Chive Dumplings.

 Boda Maine is Green Elephant’s sister restaurant and is definitely the place to be for a lively dinner out.
 Their omnivorous menu is known for their elevated tapas and skewer bar, but they also have incredible entrees and desserts.
-Don’t leave without trying their seasonal vegetarian curry, the Thai Sticky Rice Ball, and the Woon-Sen Pad Thai, which is also gluten-free.
+Don’t leave without trying their seasonal vegetarian curry, the Thai Sticky Rice Ball, and the Woon-Sen Pad Thai.